tomit4/git_presentation/README.md

 project lead and we see this code and we determine that the code addressing issue 001 is safe to remove as the code being brought in from issue 002 doesn't break anything and adds a needed feature.
-Thusly we would edit out our file so that none of the demarcations left by our merge conflict remain and only the changes we want to keep remain.
+Thusly we would edit out our file so that the demarcations left by our merge conflict are removed and only the changes we want to keep remain.
 This would leave our README file looking like
 so: